The Logic of Anchoring

 In my practice as a Practical Pathfinder, we don’t look for "extra" time; we look for the natural "pockets" that already exist in your rhythm.

-Your anchor might be the sound of the school bell, the moment you put your keys on the counter after a commute, or the second you hear the white noise machine kick on at bedtime.
+Your anchor might be hitting brew on your coffee maker, the moment you put your keys on the counter after a commute, or the second you turn off your bedside lamp.